Amazing Space opened September 2016

-Amazing Space is Indian Creek Nature Center’s building and campus that opened in September 2016.
+Amazing Space is Indian Creek Nature Center’s building and campus that opened in September of 2016.
+In 2019, the building achieved Living Building Challenge Petal Certification!

 Amazing Space is not only beautiful, it’s one of the most environmentally sustainable buildings in the country.
 In 2019, Amazing Space achieved Living Building Challenge Petal Certification – a rigorous certification that is years beyond LEED in providing a measure of true sustainability.

-Whether you come here to hike our scenic trails, see a concert in the amphitheater, participate in a yoga class, or to let your children play in the outdoor classroom, we know you’ll want to come back again and again.
+Whether you come here to hike our scenic trails, participate in a yoga class or other public program, attend a special event, or to let your children play in the outdoor classroom, we know you’ll want to come back again and again.

 Take a virtual tour of the space below, and then come see it for yourself!

-As Indian Creek Nature Center set out to create a new facility, we faced a dilemma.
+When Indian Creek Nature Center set out to create a new facility, we faced a dilemma.
 How could we design a building and site that comprehensively expanded our mission of sustainability?
-Long a leader in energy efficiency and runoff prevention design and technologies, the Nature Center is taking the next bold step.
-It has accepted the Living Building Challenge.
+Long a leader in energy efficiency and runoff prevention design and technologies, the Nature Center accepted (and has achieved!) the Living Building Challenge Petal Certification.

 Living Buildings don’t just push the envelope for sustainable design.
-Those who meet the challenge-and there are only five throughout the country that currently do-break through the barriers of conventional building practices and the standards set by other sustainable initiatives, including the U.S Green Building Council’s Leadership in Energy and Environmental Design (LEED) rating system.
+Those who meet the challenge break through the barriers of conventional building practices and the standards set by other sustainable initiatives, including the U.S Green Building Council’s Leadership in Energy and Environmental Design (LEED) rating system.
 Living Buildings create synergy between nature and the built environment, between individuals and the community, and between current design and future energy use.

 The Seven Petals of the Challenge: